mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-numeric-types.md

 // Floating point numbers are converted to strings by appending the 'em' units let point: CssPoint = [0.5, 0.5]; // "0.5em 0.5em"

-// A custom CSS variable can be declared to have the CssPoint type (within style definition class) startPoint = $var( "CssPoint", [1, 1]); // :root { --startPoint: 1px 1px }
+// A custom CSS variable can be declared to have the CssPoint type startPoint = $var( "CssPoint", [1, 1]); // :root { --startPoint: 1px 1px }

 // Point can be specified using a custom CSS variable